How things work in school

 Ask your doctor for antibiotics that don’t have to be taken during the session.

 In hot, sunny weather, please dress your child in light clothing and a sunhat with their name in, and apply sun block at home.
-If necessary we will apply fragrance-free sunscreen in school.
-If your child needs a particular sun screen please bring it in and label it.

 The children always have access to water, and we encourage them to drink when the weather is hot.